 With 15 years experience as an Organiser and now Director at Citizens UK, Matthew Bolton has pioneered Community Organising as a force for social change and democratic renewal.
-Matthew was the lead Organiser for the UK Living Wage campaign, which has now accredited nearly 7,000 Living Wage Employers and won over £1 billion for low-paid workers.
+Matthew was the lead Organiser for the UK Living Wage campaign, which has now accredited over 8,000 Living Wage Employers and won over £1.3 billion for low-paid workers.

 After parliamentary and campaigning roles in Westminster, Jonathan began his Community Organising career in 2006 as Coordinator of the Independent Asylum Commission.
 This led to a nationwide campaign to end the detention of children for immigration purposes, which was made law in 2014.

 He has secured wins with Citizens UK Leaders on the resettlement of 20,000 Syrian refugees and the pioneering of refugee Community Sponsorship.

 As a cradle Anglican and a postulant in the Third Order of the Society of St Francis, Jonathan is passionate about engaging Christians in justice work.
 He holds an MA in Community Organising from Queen Mary, University of London, and is an Associate Lecturer at Newman University, Birmingham.

 He enjoys walking the Camino de Santiago, historically-themed campervan adventures with his wife and two children and watching Wales in the Six Nations (less so recently!).

 Jawed has over 15 years’ experience in international development, the Community Interest Company (CIC) and the not-for-profit sector.

 Throughout his career, Jawed has helped build capacity in grassroots community organisations.